At Mini Med School, you'll have the opportunity to:

 Session Dean & Speaker: Dr. Ted Steiner

-Fun Fact: I sing in Chor Leoni Men's Choir, the top amateur choir in Canada and recent Juno nominee!
+Fun Fact: Dr. Steiner sings in Chor Leoni Men's Choir, the top amateur choir in Canada and recent Juno nominee!
 Dr. Steiner is a physician-scientist and Head of the UBC Division of Infectious Diseases.
 His research is focused on intestinal immunology and the host response to enteric infections.
 His work includes basic, translational, and clinical studies.
 He is also co-lead of the BC COVID-19 Clinical Research Node, helping to oversee and facilitate COVID-19 studies during the pandemic.

 Speaker: Dr. Amee Manges